The Life and Times of a Political Matriarch

 Endorsements & Reviews

-“Barbara Perry's story of Rose Kennedy will likely become the definitive biography of one of the most important women of the 20th century.
-Perry utilizes newly released materials to tell a more complete story of the matriarch of the Kennedy family.” — Trey Grayson, Director, Institute of Politics, Harvard University
+“Will likely become the definitive biography of one of the most important women of the 20th century.” — Trey Grayson, Director, Institute of Politics, Harvard University

 “A fuller picture than ever before…Perry writes with compassion and brings keen insight into what Rose Kennedy’s own words tell us about this complex woman.” — Amy Scribner, Book Page